 Russ, we're glad you called, sir.

-And uh hello to our friends in Texas.
+And hello to our friends in Texas.

 Thanks, Sean.

-Thanks for taking my call, and I just want to thank you for being a clear voice of reason on radio and uh keeping all of us in check here.
+And I just want to thank you for being a clear voice of reason on the radio and keeping all of us in check here.

-Uh I just want to basically uh continue what you said uh uh with Joe Contcha about how it's funny that accountability is all of a sudden not as important now that the left is in office and in power, but um they did everything they could to hold us accountable whenever Trump was in president, and uh it's a little scary.
+I just want to basically continue what you said with Joe Concha about how it's funny that accountability is all of a sudden not as important now that the left is in office and in power.

-Isn't that the oddest thing?
+It scares me as a U.S. Isn't that the oddest thing?

-The guy never Stopped.
+The guy never stopped.

 I mean, it's frightening to me.